noInfoPath/noinfopath-forms/README.md

 "target."
 A new `MutationObserver` object is created giving it a callback method that will provide an array of mutations.
 Each mutation has a list of removed nodes and a list of added nodes.

-Each removed node is retrieved from the noNavigation scope object and if it has a `deregister` method, it is called and then navbar that identifies with the remove node is deleted from the scope object.

-Each node added to the grid is recompiled using `$compile` via the `noKendoHelpers.ngCompileSelectedRow` method.
-Then the watch is established for the new row.

 When a KendoUI Grid is not involved, the noNavigation directive instead subscribes to the `no-validation::dirty-state-changed` event published by